Martin Patching

-Martin Patching (born 1 November 1958) is an English former professional footballer who played as a midfielder in the Football League for Wolverhampton Wanderers, Watford and Northampton Town, in non-League football for Dunstable, Staines Town and Hendon, and in Sunday league football for Hemel Hempstead Spinners.
+Martin Patching (1 November 1958 – December 2023) was an English professional footballer who played as a midfielder in the Football League for Wolverhampton Wanderers, Watford and Northampton Town, in non-League football for Dunstable, Staines Town and Hendon, and in Sunday league football for Hemel Hempstead Spinners.
 He was capped by the England schools team and the national youth team in 1977.
 Patching scouted for Watford and Nottingham Forest after retiring from playing.
 His son, Cauley Woodrow, is a professional footballer.
+Patching died in December 2023, at the age of 65.